datapaf/SummariesCodeQA/Presentation/presentation.md

 ---

-# Analysis of Results
+# Proposed Improvements

-The model does not change the prediction often.
+1. The model does not change the prediction often.
 Maybe, trying different decoding techniques other than greedy decoding will give the model more freedom in choosing the words and, probably, making better predictions.

+2. Quite many cases of incorrect predictions were caused by problems with the quality of the testing dataset.
+These problems include grammatical mistakes, unclear formulation of the question, irrelevant answer, excessively wordy answer.
+They may threaten the validity of the experiments.
+The models could be also tested on other datasets that do not have such problems.

 ---

-# Results of the First Proposed Improvement
+# Results of Changing Decoding Strategy

 | Decoding Type |  BLEU4 | BERTScore Precision | BERTScore Recall | BERTScore F1 | F1 | EM |
 | --- | --- | --- | --- | --- | --- | --- |